jonnyweatherly/aajonusnet/md/Interviews/Paul Andrews Interview.md

 my experience in thousands of cases that regeneration of cells occurs prolifically and easily when raw meats are eaten.
 Vegetable and fruit proteins like nuts, beans and grains rarely have promoted regeneration of cells in most cases.
-These same principals apply to prevention of degenerative diseases.
+These same principles apply to prevention of degenerative diseases.

 Q: Didn't you have a near-fatal incident with a mushroom?